Search:

-The eight mahayana precepts are taken for twenty-four hours.
+The eight Mahayana precepts are taken for 24 hours.
 It is especially good to take them on full and new moon days and on other Buddhist festival days.
-Observing precepts for even such a short time has tremendous benefits: one accumulates a great amount of positive potential (merit) in a short time.
-One will receive upper rebirths and eventually will attain enlightenment.
+Observing precepts for even such a short time has tremendous benefits: one accumulates a great amount of merit in a short time.
+One will receive upper rebirths and eventually will attain awakening.
 One is protected from harm, and the place where one lives becomes peaceful and prosperous.
-One's mind is peaceful and calm; one gains control over one's bad habits; there are fewer distractions when meditating.
+One’s mind is peaceful and calm; one gains control over one’s bad habits; there are fewer distractions when meditating.
 One gets along better with others.
-One will meet the Buddha's teachings in the future and can be born as a disciple of Maitreya Buddha.
+One will meet the Buddha’s teachings in the future and can be born as a disciple of Maitreya Buddha.

 1. Avoid killing, directly or indirectly.